mohitsharmas97/Breast_cancer/README.md

-# Breast Cancer Classification using a Neural Network
+# Breast Cancer Classification using a Neural Network(by tensorflow)

 This repository contains a deep learning model trained to classify breast cancer tumors as either malignant or benign based on diagnostic features.
 The model is built with Keras (TensorFlow) and provides a solid example of a binary classification task.